Gael-BB/Gael-BB/README.md

 ### Hi there 👋
+Check out my latest Cambridge robot competition project [here](https://github.com/apple-phi/idp).
+I am currently working on my webpage, check it out [here](https://gaelberlan.ga).
+I will redo it and add new projects to it.
 <!--
 **Gael-BB/Gael-BB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.